 - Drain the noodles.

-- To server your Vietnamese Noodle Soup, divide the noodles equally into 4 serving bowls.
+- To server your Vietnamese Pho, divide the noodles equally into 4 serving bowls.
 Ladle over the noodles a generous portion of the broth.
-Lastly, add to each serving some beef slices, bean sprouts, chili peppers, chopped green onions and sliced white onions.
-Garnish with a sprinkling of chopped cilantro.
+Lastly, add to each serving some beef slices, bean sprouts, chopped green onions and cooked and sliced white onions.
+Garnish with a sprinkling of chopped fresh cilantro.

 Note: For more delicious recipes from Vietnam, click here.